-The Adelaide Branch of the Labour History Society was formed in 1987 and continues to prosper and grow.
+The South Australian Branch of the Labour History Society was formed in 1987 and continues to prosper and grow.
 Membership is open to all those interested in the history of working life, labour movements and traditions, and social history.

 Members meet bi-monthly.
 Gatherings focus on guest speakers and the exploration of a wide range of topics, rather than administration.
 The Annual General Meeting elects an Executive for the day-to-day running of the Branch.
 Other special events can include dinners and activities in South Australia’s annual History Festival.